uio-bmi/immuneML/docs/source/installation/install_with_package_manager.rst

   mkdir immuneML/
   cd immuneML/

-2. Create a virtual environment using conda. immuneML has been tested extensively with Python versions 3.7 and 3.8, but not 3.9.
+2. Create a virtual environment using conda. immuneML has been tested extensively with Python versions 3.7, 3.8 and 3.11.
    To create a conda virtual environment with Python version 3.8, use:

 .. code-block:: console